Flight Training TimelineStart From Zero Time or With Credit for Private

 To keep your training on time, the commercial pilot checkride may be scheduled at a location other than your primary training center.
 In such cases, travel will be required and ATP will coordinate transportation and housing as necessary.
 Additionally, if no previous training was conducted in Technologically Advanced Aircraft, you may be required to travel to another training center for up to two weeks to accomplish this training.

-Five weeks of the program are devoted to developing students into Certificated Flight Instructors (CFI).
-Here students attend ATP's CFI Academy to learn the fundamentals of instruction and hone their ability to effectively teach and communicate the knowledge and experience they have attained throughout the program.
+Two months of the program are devoted to developing students into Certificated Flight Instructors (CFI).
+During the flight instructor stage students learn the fundamentals of instruction and hone their ability to effectively teach and communicate the knowledge and experience they have attained throughout the program.

 Becoming a CFI allows you to begin earning an income in your new career while you gain the flight experience needed to meet airline minimums.